 (Not the first or last woman to suffer in such a way.)

 We see, of course, works from the early 1910s.
-This was the time of the short-lived but seminal Der Blaue Reiter project and sort-of-movement initiated by Kandinsky and Franz Marc, but with Münter contributing significantly to the activities and art created in that context.
+This was the time of the short-lived but seminal Der Blaue Reiter project initiated by Kandinsky and Franz Marc, but with Münter contributing significantly to the activities and art created in that context.

 Many define Münter in connection with that groundbreaking period, where her painting became increasingly separated from the subject and even veered into the abstract.